Rplua/UOCanoid/README.md

 A PNG with the UML diagram used as a guide

-A runnable JAR (UOCanoid.jar) so you can try the game right away
+A runnable JAR (UOCanoid-1.0-SNAPSHOT.jar) so you can try the game right away

 Requirements